-Metlink teams discussed their perceptions of the barriers faced by public transport users with accessibility needs and the possible actions that may improve their journey.
+Metlink teams discussed their perceptions of the barriers faced by public transport users with accessible needs and the possible actions that may improve their journey.

 In most cases the internal thoughts of our team matched what we learned from our research participants.
+Overall, we have a fair understanding of what the reality is for public transport users who have accessibility needs.
 However, through this process we identified some other factors that were not initially obvious to our team:

-- We assumed that customers want information ahead of time if a station or a bus/train is accessible and while there is a need for that, people fundamentally don't trust this information and have learned to only rely on their personal experience and research. - 'Accessible' for some users, is still inaccessible for others, some people have to visit an unfamiliar location with a support person to ensure it will work for them. - While Metlink teams discussed the different channels available to share information, as users don't trust our messaging, we need to cover the basics first, as we may unintentionally increase digital information barriers. - Only a few customers raised issues with shelter and seating at stops, or services at stations, it appears to be a lower priority in contrast to finding the right service or having a seat on the bus. - We assumed that people want more accessibility seating and this may be true, but the main feedback we heard was that people don't like using the accessible flip-down seating as it has to be set up, is uncomfortable and means travelling sideways - which members of the blind community find disorientating.
+- We assumed that customers want information ahead of time if a station or a bus/train is accessible and while there is a need for that, people fundamentally don't trust this information and have learned to only rely on their personal experience and research. - 'Accessible' for some users, is still inaccessible for others, some people have to visit an unfamiliar location with a support person to ensure it will work for them. - While Metlink teams discussed the different channels available to share information, as users don't trust our messaging, we need to cover the basics first, as we may unintentionally increase digital information barriers. - Only a few customers raised issues with shelter and seating at stops, or services at stations, it appears to be a lower priority in contrast to finding the right service or having a seat on the bus.

+We assumed that people want more accessibility seating and this may be true, but the main feedback we heard was that people don't like using the accessible flip-down seating as it has to be set up, is uncomfortable and means travelling sideways - which members of the blind community find disorientating.